gabrielbussolo/gabrielbussolo-blog/content/blog/the-minimum-you-should-know-about-git-pt-1.md

 See the git log we have one commit from the beginning and the command cat shows what have in our file.
 Our first version with just "Hello Git!".

-So, guys, I hope this helps you to understand the extremely basic of git.
+So, I hope this helps you to understand the extremely basic of git.
 This is the part one I will write a part two, with git branch and merge.
 If you have some question, please leave a comment, I will be happy to ask questions.

 ps: This is the first time I write an article in English, I sure I've killed the grammar.
 If you want to help me correcting something you can fork <a href="https://github.com/gabrielbussolo/gabrielbussolo-blog/blob/master/content/blog/the-minimum-you-should-know-about-git-pt-1.md" markdown="1" target="_blank">this article</a> on my GitHub and correct or just leave a comment for help me.